 When Buying a new set of skateboard trucks you first need to know the deck width you will be using them with.
 For the perfect truck size, you are aiming to match the overall truck width to the deck width, for example, a 7.75" deck matches a 5.0" truck, an 8.0" deck matches a 5.25" truck.

 The reason for this is partly function and partly aesthetics.
 When the trucks match the deck width, the board will be more stable when performing spinning tricks like Kickflips and Heelflips as the centrifugal mass of the skateboard will be more central.
 Another advantage is it makes it easier to know where your wheels are under the board when grinding rails or ramp coping.

 What Do The Truck Measurements Mean?

 The measurement you'll normally see with trucks is the 'hanger' width.
 What is the hanger on skateboard trucks?
-The hanger is the part of the truck that holds the axle (Fig 1) and comes in various 1/4" widths i.e 5.0", 5.25" etc. Confusingly the trucks you buy will actually be wider than the size stated as it doesn't count the axle.
+The hanger is the part of the truck that holds the axle (Fig 1) and comes in various 1/4" widths i.e 5.0", 5.25" etc. Confusingly, the trucks you buy will actually measure wider than the size stated as it doesn't count the axle.

 Truck Brands & How They Differ